pyeve/cerberus/docs/customize.rst

 generation validator's document and schema that are being processed as well as the constraints for unknown fields via its ``root_document`` and ``root_schema`` ``root_allow_unknown``-properties.
-It's untested what happens when you change that.
-It may make ``boom``.

 .. versionadded:: 0.10